Josh Turner: 2005–2006: Your Man

 In early 2006, Turner released his second album, Your Man.
 The album's first single and title track, "Your Man", was written by Jace Everett, Chris DuBois and Chris Stapleton and released in late 2005.
 "Your Man" also climbed the charts slowly, eventually reaching No. 1 in early 2006.
 Your Man was certified Gold by the RIAA four weeks after its release, and went Platinum six months later.

 "Would You Go with Me" was the second single released from Your Man.
-Like the album's title track, "Would You Go with Me" also reached the top of the country singles charts, holding that position for two weeks; it also reached No. 48 on the Billboard Hot 100.
+Like charts, holding that position for two weeks; it also reached No. 48 on the Billboard Hot 100.
 Turner also performed it on the CMA Awards in November 2006.

 Shortly after the album's release, a song called "Me and God" was released as a single to Christian radio.
 A duet with bluegrass musician Ralph Stanley, the song also featured members of the band Diamond Rio on background vocals.
 "Me and God" reached a peak of No. 16 on the country charts.

 In December 2006, the 49th Annual Grammy Award nominations were announced.
 Turner received nods for Best Male Country Vocal Performance and for Best Country Album.
 That same month, a featurette on CMT Insider showed Turner in the studio working on the album.
 He mentioned that he wanted it to sound like music in the 18th and 19th centuries.
 Turner performed at the Ryman Auditorium where a live album was recorded, singing a song called, "Church in the Holler".
 Turner's album Josh Turner: Live At The Ryman was recorded in April and is available exclusively through Cracker Barrel restaurants.

 Turner, along with veteran songwriters Brett James and Don Schlitz, wrote a song entitled "Say Yes"; recorded and released by singer Dusty Drake in 2007, the song was a minor Top 40 country hit for Drake, peaking at No. 36.